seanslma/maki/ML/Backtest.md

 Marcos Lopez de Prado - Advances in Financial Machine Learning
 - The purpose of a backtest is to discard bad models, not to improve them.
 - Likely be overfitting - history is just one realization, of many.
+- Use combinatorial corss-val to create more scenarios to reduce overfitting